finnmayhew/Finn-Mayhew/physics.md

 IceCube is both a telescope and a detector.
 As a telescope, it uses elementary particles called neutrinos to see very high-energy happenings very far away.
 As a detector, it allows the collaboration to study the fundamental properties of neutrinos themselves.

 My work with IceCube aims to look for non-standard neutrino interactions (NSI) through the experiment's oscillations measurements, which look at neutrinos that originate in the atmosphere and travel through the Earth to the detector at the South Pole.
-NSI is beyond-the-standard-model-of-particle-physics (BSM) effect that is predicted by several hypotheses of the origin of neutrino mass.
+NSI is a beyond-the-standard-model-of-particle-physics (BSM) effect that is predicted by several hypotheses of the origin of neutrino mass.

 Learn more about IceCube in general [here](https://icecube.wisc.edu/science/icecube/), and wander through the notes that I'm taking to understand NSI [here](https://finnmayhew.github.io/NSI-knowledge-base/).